gjohl/gjohl.github.io/posts/software/system_design/system_design_notes.md

 Data stores:
 - Users
   - User data is typically relational and we rarely want it all returned at once.
-  - Consistency is important as we want the user to have the same experience regardless of which server handles their log in, and don't wat userIds to clash.
+  - Consistency is important as we want the user to have the same experience regardless of which server handles their log in, and don't want userIds to clash.
   - Relational database.
 - Links
   - Non-functional requirements of low latency and high availability.